evazquezm-developer/evazquezm-developer/README.md

 - 👋 Hi, I’m Elias.
 A software developer.
 - I´ve been writing code since i was 16 years old.
 - I started programming with Pascal and Basic compilers.
-Then C and C++ compilers in the university.
+Then the C++ compiler in the university using the begining of OOP.
 - I like so much programming with various programming languages because it´s so fun.
 - 👀 I’m interested in share some code that I use frenquently in my job like software developer.